|Pilot Wing Commander Trevor Owen Freeman, NZ1026 (MIA / KIA) Dunedin, Otago, New Zealand

 MIA December 17, 1943

-Freeman most senior RNZAF pilot lost in the South Pacific and He is
+Freeman was the most senior RNZAF pilot lost in the South Pacific and He is

 an MIA to this day.
 Freeman served with the RAF in England flying